 Bannockburn Gold Property - exploration of a gold deposit

 Phytoremediation at Cordova Mines - construction of remediation plots

 Canada Talc Mine - study of the closed and remediated talc mine

 Warsaw Caves - explore the caves and conduct a water sampling survey

 Earth materials, winter term

 This course introduces students to the study of rocks and minerals, including their description, classification, and origin.
 Rocks and minerals of environmental (e.g., human health) and economic importance are emphasized.
-Practical laboratory exercises will enable students to become proficient at identifying rocks and minerals using physical and optical properties.
+Practical laboratory exercises enable students to become proficient at identifying rocks and minerals using physical and optical properties.
 Download the 2019 syllabus.